semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 ## Dropdown-menu

-There are several methods of displaying the dropdown menu in the component.
-We will show each of them below.
+There are a few ways to display the dropdown menu in this component.

-### The first method
+### First method

-We implement it with the help of the combination of two components:
+Use a combination of two components:

-- `DropdownMenu.Popper` – layout of a dropdown window
+- `DropdownMenu.Popper`—for the dropdown layout
-- `DropdownMenu.List` and [ScrollArea](/components/scroll-area/scroll-area) with option list styles
+- `DropdownMenu.List` and `ScrollArea`—for the option list styles

-This method is good when you need a flexible content customization in a dropdown menu.
+This method works well when you need flexible customization of the dropdown menu content.

 ::: sandbox